banos/xxtmp-testmvc/examples/somajs/readme.md

 ## Credit

-This TodoMVC application was created by [Romuald Quantin](http://soundstep.com).
+This TobuyMVC application was created by [Romuald Quantin](http://soundstep.com).